Hodad's: History

 Husband and wife Byron and Virginia Hardin originally ran a restaurant in 1969 called Hardin's Hamburgers, in El Cajon.
-In 1973, they purchased a burger stand in Ocean Beach, San Diego for $600 and called it Hodad's, the name originating as a surfing term for a non-surfer who pretends to be one.
+In 1969, they purchased a burger stand in Ocean Beach, San Diego for $600 and called it Hodad's, the name originating as a surfing term for a non-surfer who pretends to be one.
+That original Hodad's was managed by William and Vivian Costley.
 The restaurant moved to a larger venue on Voltaire Street in 1979 after the previous landlord doubled the rent, at which point the business started to see increased turnover and success.
 Hodad's moved to its current location on Newport Avenue in 1991, taking just four days to open.
 The restaurant expanded into a second location in downtown San Diego on the corner of Broadway in 2011, named "Hodad's Too" and approximately twice the size as their other outlet.
 Hodad's began selling its products in Petco Park after signing a partnership with the San Diego Padres.
 To celebrate this partnership, Mike Hardin threw the first pitch at the July 5, 2012 Padres game versus the Cincinnati Reds.

 As of 2015, the restaurant estimated that it sells between 1,200 and 1,500 hamburgers daily.
 Hodad's is popular among both tourists and locals, with queues at times taking hours to get through.

 In 2018, Hodad's established their brewing arm, Hodad's Brewing Company, with four inaugural beers.
 These included The Boss Brew, a German-style Kolsch light beer, The Hodady Hefeweizen, The local IPA, and Throwback Brown.

 Management

-From its inception in 1973 until 1984, the restaurant was co-owned by Byron and Virginia Hardin.
+From its inception in 1969 until 1984, the restaurant was co-owned by Byron and Virginia Hardin.
 Their son, Mike Hardin, became co-owner when his father died in 1984.
 He assumed greater responsibility with business partner Terry Rhodes when Virginia died in 1989.
 Mike Hardin was called a local icon by Discover San Diego and the San Diego Union-Tribune.
 Mike Hardin died on February 5, 2015, having suffered a heart attack and a makeshift memorial for him was created by the community in front of the Ocean Beach restaurant.
 The restaurant closed during February 6 and 7 to honor both him and another employee, and was reopened on February 9.
 Hundreds of people attended a public memorial ceremony in late March at the Petco's Park location, including Guy Fieri.
 His son Shane and daughter Lexi became co-owners of the restaurant chain in 2015.
 In an interview with SD News, Shane discussed the pressures of taking over the business as well as both modeling his behavior after his father and establishing his own identity as its owner.